Bachelor of Science (B.S.) Major in Athletic Training

-- Students contemplating transfer should expect to spend four (4) years at Texas State in order to complete the Athletic Training major.
+- Students contemplating transfer should expect to spend four (4) years at Texas State in order to complete the Athletic Training program.

-- Upon completion of the degree, the graduate will be qualified to take the Board of Certification's national examination and the Texas Advisory Board of Athletic Trainers’ state licensure exam.
+- Upon completion of the Athletic Training program, the graduate will be qualified to take the Board of Certification's national examination and the Texas Advisory Board of Athletic Trainers’ state licensure exam.

 - Athletic Training does not constitute a teaching field.
 If you are interested in an All-Level Physical Education Teacher Certification, contact the College of Education Undergraduate Advising Center.